loccha/Statistical-Analysis-Tool/README.md

 # Statistical Analysis Tool

-A lightweight desktop application for analyzing statistical data across countries and indicators over time.
-Built with Python, this tool allows you to load CSV data, calculate percentage changes (deltas) over specified year ranges, filter by country, and sort results interactively.
+A lightweight desktop application for exploring and analyzing economic and statistical indicators across countries.
+Users can load CSV datasets, select indicators (like GDP, CPI, or other metrics), choose year ranges, and filter by country.
+The app automatically calculates percentage changes over time, supports sorting, and provides an interactive, easy-to-use interface for quickly visualizing trends and changes.

 <br>
 <div align="center">